vijaykrishnamurthy-sport/Vijay/_pages/bio.md

 </figure>

 **CHAPTER 1:**
-Electronics Engineer, Project Manager | 1998 - 2011
+Electronics Engineer, Project Manager (1998 - 2011)

-Worked for large Corporate enterprises such as Analog Devices, Broadcom, Magma and Pace/Tata Sky in the US &Europe.
+Worked for large Corporate multi-national enterprises such as Analog Devices, Broadcom, Magma and Pace/Tata Sky in the US & Europe.
 Involved in the design and delivery of products in semiconductor/consumer electronics space.

 <figure class="fourth">
     <a href="/assets/images/ad.png"><img src="/assets/images/ad.png"></a>